saeedezzati/superpower-chatgpt/README.md

 The only data from the users that are saved on the server are the public prompt shared by the community.
 The user name and email are also saved.
 By using this extension, you agree to join our daily AI newsletter.
 You can opt out of the newsletter at any time.
 You can see the newsletter here (https://www.superpowerdaily.com/) before you agree to this.
 Everything else, including your prompt history, your conversation history, etc., is saved locally on your computer, and you have full control over it.
 The Auto Sync feature basically download a copy of all your conversation on your own computer to allow more features, such as searching conversations.
 This extension does not save any of your conversations on our database, and I have no visibility into your conversations history.

-## How can I support the development of Superpower for ChatGPT?
+## How can I support the development of Superpower ChatGPT?

 I appreciate your interest in supporting this extension.
-Here are some ways you can support the development of Superpower for ChatGPT.
+Here are some ways you can support the development of Superpower ChatGPT.

 [![Donate with PayPal](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.com/donate/?business=TAF9NBUWQQQ7J&no_recurring=0&item_name=Thank+you+for+supporting+Superpower+ChatGPT+%F0%9F%99%87%F0%9F%8F%BB%E2%80%8D%E2%99%82%EF%B8%8F&currency_code=USD)
 [![Donate with Stripe](https://img.shields.io/badge/stripe-donate-blue.svg)](https://buy.stripe.com/6oE6s0dQS7y2bjG9AA)